 Our past revenue growth and profitability should not be considered indicative of our future performance.
-Our revenue increased by 22.8% in fiscal 2021 compared to 2020, 8.5% in fiscal 2020 compared to fiscal 2019, and 28.6% in fiscal 2019 compared to fiscal 2018.
-However in the second fiscal quarter of 2022, our revenue only increased 2.5% as compared to the second fiscal quarter of 2021, and in the third fiscal quarter of 2022, our revenue decreased by 8.0% as compared to the third fiscal quarter of 2021.
-As we grow our business, our revenue growth rates may slow or continue to decline in future periods due to a number of reasons, which may include the short- and long-term impacts of the COVID-19 pandemic, decreases in marketing spend, slower client acquisition growth, slower demand for our merchandise and service, increased competition, decreases in the growth rate of our overall market, and our failure to capitalize on growth opportunities, as well as the maturation of our business.
+Our revenue decreased by 1.4% in fiscal 2022 compared to 2021, increased by 22.8% in fiscal 2021 compared to fiscal 2020, and increased 8.5% in fiscal 2020 compared to fiscal 2019.
+In the third fiscal quarter of 2022 our revenue decreased by 8.0% as compared to the third fiscal quarter of 2021, and in the fourth quarter of 2022 our revenue decreased by 15.6% as compared to the fourth quarter of fiscal 2021.
+Our revenue growth rates may continue to decline in future periods due to a number of factors, which may include general economic conditions and decreased discretionary consumer spending, the short- and long-term impacts of the COVID-19 pandemic, decreases in marketing spend, slower client acquisition growth, slower demand for our merchandise and service, increased competition, decreases in the growth rate of our overall market, and our failure to capitalize on growth opportunities, as well as the maturation of our business.

-In light of our recent business momentum and an uncertain macroeconomic environment, we announced a restructuring plan on June 9, 2022, intended to reduce our future fixed and variable operating costs.
+We announced a restructuring plan on June 9, 2022, intended to reduce our future fixed and variable operating costs.
 However, our restructuring plan may not adequately reduce expenses or impact our results as we anticipate.
 Moreover, our expenses may increase, particularly as we expand our operations, infrastructure and geographic markets; develop and introduce new merchandise offerings; hire and retain personnel; and invest in our marketing initiatives.
 We may not always pursue short-term profits but are often focused on long-term growth, which may impact our financial results.
 If our revenue does not increase to offset increases in our operating expenses, we may not be profitable in future periods.